 As a teacher, you can see the email address that your students used to create their account on your Class and Roster page.
 There, you can also change their password if they are not using an SSO.

-Neither teachers or our tech support have access to any user passwords (except their own).
+Neither teachers nor our tech support can access any user passwords (except their own).

 If you get the error message below, your computer is having trouble connecting with our servers.

 Here are some possible reasons why you might get this message:

 Your computer is not connected to the internet.

 Check to see if you can access other sites.
 Sometimes you can see cached versions of websites on your computer even if you are not connected, so make sure to click a link on a website to check that you are currently connected.

 Your browser cookie settings are preventing access.

 Make sure cookies and local storage are not blocked.
 Again, you can test this by accessing your account using a different browser or a different computer.
 If you can access Pivot Interactives using an alternate browser or a different computer, you may need to change the settings on the browser you originally used or switch browsers.
 Use the shortcut Ctrl+Shift+Del in your browser to access your Cookie settings.

 The network you are using has a VPN or firewall that prevents access to our site.